Post

 Metrized deep learning has evolved significantly, moving from intuitive geometric ideas to more formal preconditioning frameworks.
 We’ve seen that:

-2. Muon, through its use of the dimension-agnostic spectral norm and modular duality, effectively targets gradient anisotropy by using the \(\mathrm{sign}(G_t)\) direction, scaled by \(s_l\).
-This offers strong implicit bias towards robust solutions.
+2. Muon, through its use of the dimension-agnostic spectral norm, effectively targets gradient anisotropy by using the \(\mathrm{sign}(G_t)\) direction, offering a strong implicit bias towards robust solutions.

-The journey from simple gradient descent to sophisticated matrix-aware optimizers like Muon and PolarGrad highlights a trend towards more principled, geometrically informed, and structurally aware optimization in deep learning.
+The journey from simple gradient descent to sophisticated matrix-aware optimizers like Muon and PolarGrad highlights a trend towards more principled, geometrically informed, and structurally aware optimization.
 By carefully considering “how to measure” and “how to precondition” in the complex parameter spaces of neural networks, we are unlocking faster training, better generalization, and a deeper understanding of the learning process itself.

 References